What happens to you affects you.

 Follow up sessions

-New clients meet with me weekly for at least 8 weeks.
-This builds rapport and trust and allows for a safe alliance, which is essential for this work.
-Once symptoms lessen, we can reduce the frequency until your goals have been met.
+New clients typically meet weekly for at least the first 8 weeks.
+This consistent contact builds rapport and trust, establishing the therapeutic alliance essential for meaningful progress.
+In some cases, a modified structure may be arranged.
+As symptoms improve, we can reduce frequency gradually until your treatment goals have been met.

 3.